 A customer meeting was held on April 6, 2000, in the Collier Inn Conference Facility on Useppa Island.
-From a customer base of 225 ERCs, there were 14 customers and 3 utility personnel at the meeting.
-The quality of service issues raised by those customers were primarily concerned with water outages and inconsistent water pressure.
+From a customer base of 225 ERCs, 14 customers and 3 utility personnel attended the meeting.
+The quality of service issues raised by those customers primarily concerned water outages and inconsistent water pressure.
 One customer pointed out the extensive irrigation that takes place at residences on the island.
 Mr. Formosa, the general manager of the utility, stated that he was aware of the problem, and was looking into ways to better cope with the situation.

 The utility does not deny that there are fluctuations in water pressure during the day, but believes this condition is caused by irrigation of residential tropical landscaping.
 It appears that voluntary restrictions for irrigation are not being observed, and the capacity of the water storage tanks are being taxed.
-Subsequent to the customer meeting, Mr. Formosa provided staff with the utility's proposed solution to the water shortage problem.
+Subsequent to the customer meeting, Mr. Formosa provided the utility's proposed solution to the water shortage problem.
 The utility is in the process of reviewing bids to construct a second well and install an additional storage tank to eliminate the problem.

 Useppa is an island which is supplied electric power via a sub-aqueous cable from the mainland.
 During thunder storms and other adverse weather conditions, electric power is often interrupted on the island.
 During power outages, the water treatment plant does not have an auxiliary power generator to continue water service until power is restored.
 This places the utility at risk of water pressure falling below the minimum requirement of 20 psi.
-During the last inspection by the LCPHU, the lack of a power generator in accordance with Rule 62-555.320(6), Florida Administrative Code, was cited as a deficiency.
-The utility is making arrangements to install an auxiliary power generator as soon as possible to meet the demands of Rule 62-555.320(6), Florida Administrative Code.
+During the last inspection by the LCPHU, the lack of a power generator in violation of Rule 62-555.320(6), Florida Administrative Code, was cited as a deficiency.
+The utility is making arrangements to install an auxiliary power generator as soon as possible to meet the requirements of Rule 62-555.320(6), Florida Administrative Code.

-By all appearances, the utility appears to be putting forth a sufficient good faith effort in its attempts to provide satisfactory quality of service.
-After considering the three components discussed above, it is recommended that the quality of service provided by Useppa Island Utility, Inc. should be considered satisfactory.
+By all appearances, the utility is putting forth a sufficient good faith effort in its attempts to provide satisfactory quality of service.
+After considering the three components discussed above, we find that the quality of service provided by Useppa is satisfactory.